wp-plugins/woocommerce-eu-vat-compliance/readme.txt

 - <strong>Identify your customers' locations:</strong> this plugin will record evidence of your customer's location, using their billing or shipping address, and their IP address (via a GeoIP lookup).

-- <strong>Forbid EU sales if any goods have VAT chargeable</strong> - for shop owners for whom EU VAT compliance is too burdensome, this feature will allow you to forbid EU customers to check-out if they have selected any goods which are subject to EU VAT (whilst still allowing purchase of other goods, unlike the built-in WooCommerce feature which allows you to forbid check-out from some countries entirely).

 - <strong>Evidence is recorded, ready for audit:</strong> full information that was used to calculate VAT and customer location is displayed in the WooCommerce order screen in the back-end.

 - <strong>Display prices including correct VAT from the first page:</strong> GeoIP information is also used to show the correct VAT from the first time a customer sees a product.
 A widget and shortcode are also provided allowing the customer to set their own country (whole feature requires WooCommerce 2.2.9 or later).

 - <strong>Currency conversions:</strong> Most users (if not everyone) will be required to report VAT information in a specific currency.
 This may be a different currency from their shop currency.
 This feature causes conversion rate information to be stored together with the order, at order time.
-Currently, three official sources of exchange rates are available: the European Central Bank (ECB), the Danish National Bank, the Central Bank of the Russian Federation, and HM Revenue & Customs (UK).
+Currently, four official sources of exchange rates are available: the European Central Bank (ECB), the Danish National Bank, the Central Bank of the Russian Federation, and HM Revenue & Customs (UK).

 - <strong>Entering and maintaining each country's VAT rates:</strong> this plugin assists with entering EU VAT rates accurately by supplying a single button to press in your WooCommerce tax rates settings, to add or update rates for all countries (standard or reduced) with one click.

 - <strong>Reporting:</strong> Advanced reporting capabilities, allowing you to see all the information needed to make a MOSS (mini one-stop shop) VAT report.
 The report is sortable and broken down by country, VAT rate, VAT type (traditional/variable) and order status.

+- <strong>Forbid EU sales if any goods have VAT chargeable</strong> - for shop owners for whom EU VAT compliance is too burdensome, this feature will allow you to forbid EU customers to check-out if they have selected any goods which are subject to EU VAT (whilst still allowing purchase of other goods, unlike the built-in WooCommerce feature which allows you to forbid check-out from some countries entirely).

 - <strong>Central control:</strong> brings all settings, reports and other information into a single centralised location, so that you don't have to deal with items spread all over the WordPress dashboard.